10 Snakes Which Flee Rather Than Fight

 Source: iNaturalist user Kevin Floyd – CC BY 4.0

-A widespread species of the US mid-west, part of the same Masticophis family as coachwhips.
-Striped whipsnakes can reach 180cm and are abundant in Nevada, Utah, Arizona, eastern California and New Mexico.
+A widespread species of the US mid-west, part of the same Masticophis genus as the mighty coachwhip.
+Striped whipsnakes are abundant in Nevada, Utah, eastern California and New Mexico.
 Relative to their length, they’re exceptionally thin, and this grants them exceptional speed, unlike the bulky Great Basin rattlesnake they coexist with.

 Once they start, they’re off like a racehorse out of the gates.
-Striped whipsnakes can go from Omph to full flight in the blink of an eye.
+The striped whipsnake can go from 0mph to full flight in the blink of an eye.
 There’s no gradual acceleration.
-Nobody has fast enough reactions to catch Masticophis taeniatus; if you leapt out at them, you’d end up with a faceful of dirt.
-Sprint after them, and you’d just see a tail vanish into the undergrowth, before you bend over huffing and puffing.
-Striped whipsnakes have chosen escape as their survival niche, and this is where they excel.
+No human being has fast enough reactions of catch a striped whipsnake; if you leapt out at them, you’d end up with a faceful of dirt.

 5 Spotted harlequin snake